 PNG Copper Inc. Announces Settlement of Debt

-Toronto, March 7, 2022 - PNG Copper Inc. (CSE: PNGC) ("PNG Copper" or the "Company") is pleased to announce that it settled outstanding indebtedness with a director of the Company by issuance of units ("Units").
+Toronto, March 11, 2022 - PNG Copper Inc. (CSE: PNGC) ("PNG Copper" or the "Company") is pleased to announce that it settled outstanding obligations with former senior management of the Company by issuance of Class A common shares in the capital of the Company ("Common Shares").

-The Company settled outstanding indebtedness of $108,711.46 ("Debt Settlement") with the director through the issuance of 1,553,020 Units.
-Each Unit consisted of one (1) Common Share and one (1) Common Share purchase warrant ("Warrant").
-Each whole Warrant entitles the holder to purchase one additional Common Share at an exercise price of C$0.10 per Common Share, for a period of five (5) years from the date of issuance.

-The issuance of Units in relation to the Debt Settlement is a "related party transaction" pursuant to Multilateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions ("MI 61-101").
-The issuance of Units is exempt from the requirement to obtain minority approval pursuant to paragraph 5.7(1) a. of MI 61-101, as the Debt Settlement does not exceed fair market value by more than 25% of the market capitalization of the Company.

 About PNG Copper Inc.